nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a clothing item with specified attributes
-2. NuFash adds the specified clothing item to list of existing clothing
+2. NuFash adds the specified clothing item to list of existing clothing items

    Use case ends.